QuadSpinner/Gaea-Docs/source/Guide/8-Bridges/0-Create-Bridge.md

 To create a recipe file, follow the instructions in @preparing-bridge.

-### Configuring UI via Node Map
+## Configuring the Interface

 Gaea provides the facility to create an XML mapping file containing the details of all the variables exposed, their type, variable name, friendly name, value limits, and default value.

 To produce this XML map, pass the `--nodemap` switch.
+The `.xml` node map file will be created in the same folder as the `.tor` file being passed to `Gaea.Build.exe`.

 ```vb
 Gaea.Build.exe "C:\Gaea\erosion_automata.tor" --nodemap